Transgender Day of Remembrance, Resistance & Resilience

-This year marks the 17th Annual International Transgender Day of Remembrance and will be the 11th successive year we have observed the TDoR at TPUUF.
-We can be very proud of our community holding a light up to this useless and senseless loss of Blessed life.
-Please join us in this service.
-All TPUUF members, friends, and concerned public are welcome to participate with us in the service and vigil.
-We celebrate the lives of these transgender people that have been lost and those living with us as well who enrich all of our communities.
+For 12 years, the TPUUF community has consistently held a light up to this useless and senseless loss of Blessed life.
+Everyone is welcome to join us in this service and will be appropriate for all ages.
+Please join TPUUF members, friends, and concerned public to participate in this service and vigil.
+We will celebrate the lives of these transgender people that have been lost, we will pledge to continue to resist transphobia and we will celebrate those trans* and gnc people living with us for their resilience as they continue to enrich our world.

 The vigil will be followed with some light refreshments.